ministryofjustice/hmpps-job-feed-parser/README.md

 ### JSON file in S3

-This structured vacancy data will be output to a JSON file in an S3 bucket.
-This functionality has yet to be developed.
+This structured vacancy data is output to a JSON file in an S3 bucket.

-This JSON file will contain an array of objects following the aforementioned output schema.
+This JSON file contains an array of objects following the aforementioned output schema.

 ## Docker